gfsReboucas/gfsReboucas.github.io/_pages/about.md

   - /about.html
 ---

-This is Geraldo Rebouças' home on the web!
+# About

+I'm Geraldo, a Mechanical Engineer with a Ph.D. in Dynamics and Vibrations.

-under construction.
+This site is under construction.